HOME > BREAD & PIZZA

 - 40g spelt flour (1/3 cup)

 - 1/2 teaspoon sugar

-- 160ml (2/3 cup) milk, lukewarm
+- 160ml milk (2/3 cup), lukewarm

-- 30ml (2 tablespoons) olive oil
+- 30ml olive oil (2 tablespoons)

-- 2 tablespoons fresh rosemary leaves, finely chopped
+- 2 tablespoons finely chopped fresh rosemary leaves

 - Combine flours and polenta with instant dry yeast, salt and sugar in a large bowl.
 Add finely chopped fresh rosemary leaves and stir until combined.

-- Tip the dough onto floured work surface and continue to knead the dough for about 4-5 minutes.
+- Tip the dough onto floured work surface and continue to knead for about 4-5 minutes.
 The dough should be shiny, elastic and soft.
 Put the dough into oiled bowl and keep in the warm place for about 30 minutes.

 - Bake in the oven for about 6-7 minutes or until grissini are brown and crispy.
 The grissini will burn easily so keep an eye on them and take them out when they are golden brown.
-Transfer the grissini to a cooling rack to cool.
+Transfer grissini to a cooling rack to cool.